motelangela07/A-Web-Based-Booking-System-for-Althea-s-Orchard-Private-Resort-and-Event-Places/README.md

- PROJECT TITLE: A WEB BASED BOOKING SYSTEM FOR ALTHEA'S ORCHARD PRIVATE RESORT AND EVENT PLACES

 MEMBERS:
 1. Cabrera, Marc Kenshin I.
  10%
- For trying his best to provide what we tasked him with.
+- For trying his best to provide what we tasked him with.
 2. De Villa, Laudefintte M.
  10%
- For editing some background photos, and compiling it on index part system.
+- For editing some background photos, and compiling it on index part system.
 3. Lipata, Riazel A.
  30%
- For booking computation, system design and creating the flow of the system.
+- For booking computation, system design and creating the flow of the system.
 4. Magsombol, Jhustine Renz M.
  10%
- For fixing the style for service page and room page.
+- For fixing the style for service page and room page.
 5. Motel, Angela V.
  40%
- for creating the user and admin functionalities, system design, database, and system testing
+ -For creating the user and admin functionalities, system design, database, and system testing